Security

 Mikaël Barbero

 The Eclipse Foundation is pleased to announce the successful implementation of two-factor authentication (2FA) for all committers on both gitlab.eclipse.org and github.com.
 This initiative, aimed at bolstering the security of our source code repositories, mandates that all users with write access to an Eclipse Project repository (commonly known as committers) on GitHub and the Eclipse Foundation GitLab instance must use 2FA.
-Two-factor authentication adds an extra layer of security by requiring not only a password but also a second form of verification.

 Understanding Software Provenance Attestation: The Roles of SLSA and in-toto